-I always arrive early, and then use the spare time to get some work done.
+I always arrive early and then use my spare time to get some work done.
 There is a Starbucks in KLIA2, so this was my office for the day.

 I was in KL while it was in the midst of a haze crisis, caused by burning forests in Sumatra.
 These clean air units in the airport were a bleak sneak preview of how we may live in the future.

 This was the view of the haze through a clear window.

 AirAsia flight AK 455 departs KUL at 14:55 and arrives at PLM at 15:30 (1 hour behind), for a scheduled flight time of 1H, 35M.